openssl/tools/HOWTO-make-a-release.md

 Check that the release has been uploaded properly.
 The release tarballs and associated files should be in ~openssl/dist/new.
-They should be owned by the openssl userid and world-readable.
+They should be owned by the "upload" userid and world-readable.

 Copy the tarballs to appropriate directories.
 This can be done using the do-release.pl script.
 See $TOOLS/release-tools/DO-RELEASE.md for a